 Swimming can be a wonderful and relaxing activity on a hot summer day.
 However, it can also be a real danger.
 Every year, drowning is one of the leading causes of unintentional death in children under 14.
-Even people that know how to swim can drown, so it is important to always follow safety rules before jumping in the water.
-Summer is a time for play, laughter, and relaxation.
+Even people that know how to swim well can drown, so it is important to always follow safety rules before getting in the water.
 Help ensure a fun and safe summer by obeying safety rules around the water.

 - Only swim in designated areas that are supervised

 - Always swim with another person.
 Never swim alone